shahriarmostafiz/shahriarmostafiz/README.md

 ##### Features

-- Payment System with Strip
+- Payment System with Stripe
 - Multiple role handling
 - Form handling with react hook form
 - JWT for security
-- Review System for registered Users
+- Review System for Registered Users
 - Dynamic Maps with Map box

 ##### Technologies used